egnica/ES6_features/destructuring.md

 - If two adjacent elements are out of order, they swap.
 - The process repeats until the array is fully sorted.

-complete breakdown on The Bubble Sort Algorithm
+### Complete breakdown on The Bubble Sort Algorithm

 #### Step 1: Function Definition & Setup